fortanix/terraform-provider-dsm/docs/resources/azure_sobject.md

 - `custom_metadata` (Map of String) Azure CMK level metadata information.
    * `azure-key-name`: Key name within Azure KV.
 - `group_id` (String) The Azure group ID in Fortanix DSM into which the key will be generated.
-- `key` (Map of String) A Local security object imported to Fortanix DSM(BYOK) and copied to Azure KV.
+- `key` (Map of String) A local security object imported to Fortanix DSM(BYOK) and copied to Azure KV.
 - `name` (String) The security object name.

 ### Optional

 - `description` (String) The security object description.
 - `enabled` (Boolean) Whether the security object will be Enabled or Disabled.
-The values are True/False.
+The values are true/false.
 - `expiry_date` (String) The security object expiry date in RFC format.
 - `key_ops` (List of String) The security object operations permitted.
 - `key_size` (Number) The size of the security object.